gharials/dev-path/docs/programming/problem-solving-tactics.md

 }
 ```

 In the preceding example of a backtracking function for printing all possible $n$-digit numbers, the step is identified by the parameter `n`.
-The `for` loop tries a possibility, that is a digit `i`, and calls the function itself to find the all possible $n-1$-digit numbers.
+For any step `n`, the `for` loop tries a possibility, that is a digit `i`, and calls the function itself with parameter `n-1` to find the all possible $n-1$-digit numbers after it.
+Once the function returns after trying all the $n-1$-digit numbers, the loop tries the next possibility, that is the next digit `i`, and again calls the function itself to find the all possible $n-1$-digit numbers after it.
+This process continues until all the possibilities of the current step, that is all the 10 decimal digits, are tried.